dendronhq/dendron-site/vault/dendron.topic.config.md

 ### noAutoCreateOnDefinition
 - default: true

-If a note doesn't exist, don't create it via the `GoToDefinition` functionality
+If a note doesn't exist, don't create it via the `GoToDefinition`

 ### useContainers
 - default: false